AwkwardTurtle42/AwkwardTurtle42.github.io/CharacterCreation.markdown

 Make any choices related to your Core Ability that your Calling requires, and make a note of what it entails.
 You are the primary person responsible for keeping track of what your character is able to do, and how your abilities work.

-*For a higher powered starting point, make the first Advanced Ability free and able to be chosen at Character Creation.
-See XX for more ideas.*

 ## Equipment

 You start with: